Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Appendix

 \section{Appendix}

 The appendix is organized as follows: In \autoref{sec:appdx_exp_setup}, we present implementation details such as prompts, hyperparameters, and compute.
-In \autoref{sec:appdx_more_results}, we present additional results and also results used to generate plots and figures.\\
+In \autoref{sec:appdx_more_results}, we present additional results and raw values used to generate plots and figures.\\